ARPA-SIMC/arkimet/doc/ds-ondisk2.md

   (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
 - data on disk must match the order of data used by queries [dirty]
-- data files not known by the index are considered data files whose entire content has been removed [deleted]
+- segments not known by the index, but when the index is either missing, older than the file, or marked as needing checking, are marked for reindexing instead of deletion [unaligned]
 - if the index has been deleted, accessing the dataset recreates it empty, and creates a `needs-check-do-not-pack` file in the root of the dataset.